elchininet/postcss-comments/README.md

 # postcss-comments
-Postcss plugin to prepend and append comments to CSS rules or declarations
+Postcss plugin to prepend and append comments to CSS rules